ZigaSajovic/Consensus_Clustering/README.md

 # Consensus clustering
-Implementation of Consensus clustering in Python
+An implementation of Consensus clustering in Python

 This repository contains a Python implementation of *consensus clustering*, following the paper [Consensus Clustering: A Resampling-Based Method for Class Discovery and Visualization of Gene Expression Microarray Data](https://link.springer.com/article/10.1023%2FA%3A1023949509487).